valflrt/valflrt.dev/README.md

 - `npm run build` - Creates an optimized build for deployment (in **build/** directory)

 **You can now customize this simple template to make a website that will surely be super-duper amazing !**

+## Reporting bugs

+If you encounter something working improperly please [create an issue](https://github.com/valflrt/react-template/issues/new) so I can fix the problem !

 ## License